hermannsblum/Clean-CV/README.md

 ## Installation

-Download the `cleancv.sty` and include it to your document
+[Download](https://raw.githubusercontent.com/hermannsblum/Clean-CV/master/cleancv.sty) the `cleancv.sty` and include it to your document:

     \usepackage{cleancv}